sam959/tweeter/README.md

    ```js
    npm run dev
    ```
-Go to the hompage at [localhost:6060](http://localhost:6060/) and write in the text box the handle of the Twitter account you want to track.
+Go to the hompage at [localhost:6060](http://localhost:6060/) (or whatever port you specified in your `.env` file) and write in the text box the handle of the Twitter account you want to track.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>